Algorithmic Thinking

 Big O notation §

-if there exist positive constants and such that for all
+f(x)=O(g(x))f(x) = \mathcal{O}\left(g(x)\right) if there exist positive constants CC and kk such that f(x)Cg(x)f(x) \leq Cg(x) for all xkx \geq k

 Big Omega notation §

-if there exist positive constants and such that for all
+f(x)=Ω(g(x))f(x) = \Omega\left(g(x)\right) if there exist positive constants CC and kk such that f(x)Cg(x)f(x) \geq Cg(x) for all xkx \geq k

 Big Theta notation §